proteinreport/proteinreport.org/content/newswire/australias-plant-based-meat-industry-surges-jobs-and-revenue-double-fy20-despite-economic/index.md

 the number of plant-based meat products on Australian grocery shelves last year to more than 200.
-This expansion of plant-based meat product ranges caters to growing consumer interest, as evidenced by the one-third of Australians who are limiting their meat consumption.^i^
+This expansion of plant-based meat product ranges caters to growing consumer interest, as evidenced by the one-third of Australians who are limiting their meat consumption.i

-Growing demand for meat alternatives being driven foremost by health concerns, which the report notes are expected to rise further post-pandemic.^ii^
+Growing demand for meat alternatives being driven foremost by health concerns, which the report notes are expected to rise further post-pandemic.ii

 At the same time, global investment in plant-based meat in 2020 reflected this rising demand, with US\$1.5 billion pouring in from